 Hannah at Museum of Small Things – the theme of getting outside and into nature when it comes to safeguarding mental health continues with Hannah, store manager at M.O.S.T.
 Whether it’s up to Mount Cootha or just around the neighbourhood, a big walk is always in store for Hannah when she’s needing to let off some steam.
 Not only great for boosting endorphins, Hannah’s walks feed two birds with one stone by also providing the perfect opportunity to socialise, catch up and debrief with her support network of friends, family and loved ones.

-Shanae at Silk Laundry – In the wise words of Silk Laundry’s Shanae, creating work/life balance can be as simple as having a nice warn shower and changing out of her work clothes into comfy home clothes.
+Shanae at Silk Laundry – in the wise words of Silk Laundry’s Shanae, creating work/life balance can be as simple as having a nice warn shower and changing out of her work clothes into comfy home clothes.
 Shanae finds this small yet considerate act helpful for ensuring a distinction between the work and home environments.
 Another avenue for bolstering the balance between first and second places Shanae has found is having a hobby or creative outlet especially one that differs greatly to your role and responsibilities at work.
 Shanae herself is a prolific artist and has been working on some very exciting commissions in her free time.

 Posted on